-The University may impose interim measures upon a reasonable belief that a serious offense of the University's Community Standards has occurred in order to ensure the safety and well-being of members of the University community, to protect University property, or to prevent disruption of University operations.
-The Dean, the VPSA or their designee can impose a range of Interim Measures.
-Students or Student Organizations must comply with the requirements of the interim measure(s) and failure to do so may result in additional disciplinary action.
+The University may impose interim measures upon a reasonable belief that a serious violation of the Community Standards has occurred and in order to ensure the safety and well-being of members of the University community, to protect University property, or to prevent disruption of University operations.

+The Dean, the VPSA, or their designee can impose a range of Interim Measures.
+Students or Student Organizations must comply with the requirements of the Interim Measure(s), and failure to do so may result in additional disciplinary action.